senseionizuka/excel-bike-buyers-dashboard/README.md

 Purchased Bike (Yes / No)

-- Key Analysis Performed
+Key Analysis Performed

-Average income comparison between bike buyers and non-buyers
+Comparison of average income between bike buyers and non-buyers

-Bike purchase behavior based on:
+Analysis of bike purchasing behavior based on:

 Gender